The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Ctrl+Command+Shift+3 copies the picture to the clipboard, rather than saving it to a file.
 You can then paste it into an application on the Mac (for example, TextEdit) or into a Windows application.

-Note: The links in this article were correct as of December 08, 2010.
-If you find a link is broken, provide feedback and a VMware employee will update the link.
+Note: The preceding link's were correct as of May 14, 2015.
+If you find the link is broken, please provide feedback and a VMware employee will update the link.

 The Print Screen command may not function when using Fusion 1.x.
 A complimentary update to Fusion 2.x is available from the VMware Download Center.